occamLab/floor-detection/README.md

     // Plane estimation may shift the center of a plane relative to its anchor's transform. planeNode.simdPosition = float3(planeAnchor.center.x, 0, planeAnchor.center.z)

-    /*
-     Plane estimation may extend the size of the plane, or combine previously detected planes into a larger one.
-In the latter case, `ARSCNView` automatically deletes the corresponding node for one plane, then calls this method to update the size of the remaining plane.
-    */
-    plane.width = CGFloat(planeAnchor.extent.x)
+    // Plane estimation may also extend planes, or remove one plane to merge its extent into another. plane.width = CGFloat(planeAnchor.extent.x)
     plane.height = CGFloat(planeAnchor.extent.z)
 }